XIAOSTARu/andterm-env/README.md

 ```
 You can use the following commands to install and uninstall packages.
 ```
-install (url, Must be in deb format, And it is a termux package) uninstall (pkg,Your installation packages are all in the /usr/var/pkg/ directory.
+install <url> # Must be in deb format, And it is a termux package uninstall <pkg> # Your installation packages are all in the /usr/var/pkg/ directory.
 If you need to uninstall a package, paste the file name directly.There is no ".txt"file name here.)
 ```